Tucson Motorcycle Accident Attorneys

 The reality is that there is a bias against motorcycles and riders.
 Maybe you are surprised that we are so upfront about that situation.
 We understand that a lot of people only tell others "what they want to hear."
 However, we take great pride in always being honest and up front with our clients.
 For our clients who have been severely injured in a crash, they should know the truth up front; there will be people who will try to fight against them simply because they were on a bike.

-Because of the biased and downright prejudice against people who are enjoying the legal activity of riding a motorcycle when somebody else's negligence causes them severe injury, the need for an attorney is even greater when it comes to a motorcycle collision.
+Because of the biased and downright prejudice against people who are enjoying the legal activity of riding a motorcycle when somebody else's negligence causes them severe injury, the need for an attorney is even greater when it comes to a Tucson motorcycle collision.

 There is no law that requires somebody injured in a collision to hire an attorney.
 However, when you consider all of the complexities of any serious personal injury or wrongful death case, and combine that with our knowledge of the fact that there are people who will try to blame the motorcyclist even when they did nothing wrong, trying to handle a serious motorcycle injury case without the benefit of an experienced perrsonal injury lawyer is simply a mistake.

 Obviously, the at fault driver and his/her insurance company will likely do everything possible to deny you payment.
 Many of the games that are played to victims are the same as those played to victims.
 However, there are some games that are played and some tricks that are sometimes used in an attempt to deny fair settlement to accident victims.
-This is one of the reasons that hiring an experienced Tucson personal injury lawyer to help you after a serious motorcycle accident is so important.
+This is one of the reasons that hiring an experienced Tucson personal injury lawyer to help you after a serious motorcycle crash is so important.

 The number of ways that an insurance will try to deny fair payment is too long of a list to ever put down here.
 However, there are a couple of common issues that come up.
 First, everyone who rides a motorcycle in the state knows that there is no helmet law for those over the age of 18.
 In other words, it is legal to ride throughout the state without a helmet.
 However, did you know that there is a law that still allows the insurance company for the person who caused the collision to deny payment based upon the failure to wear a helmet?
 In other words, the Arizona laws actually trick motorcyclist when it comes to helmets.
 Yes, they are allowed to ride without their helmet.
 However, if they fail to wear their helmet any serious injury that they suffer as a result of failing to wear their helmet can be argued by the insurance company to reduce payment.
 This is allowed even when everybody agrees that it was the person driving the car who was at fault.